-Classes begin at 8:00 a.m. in all three buildings.
+Classes begin at 8:00 am in all three buildings.
 Students will be bused to their attendance center from their home community school building.
-The buses will leave the buildings according to the schedule set by the transportation provider and outlined below.

-Once again, this year the Carbondale Attendance Center will host the before- and after-school program for the entire district.
-All students in the district who wish to attend the after-school program will stay or be bused to the Carbondale Attendance Center for FAST LANE.

-Students enrolled in the before-school program may arrive no earlier than 7:00 a.m.
+The buses will leave the buildings according to a schedule set by the transportation provider and the district administration following enrollment each year.
+The before-and after-school programs will be held at only one location, at the Carbondale Attendance Center.
+Students enrolled in the morning FAST LANE program will be bused to their attendance center from the Carbondale Attendance Center.
+Students enrolled in the before-school program at the Carbondale Attendance Center may arrive no earlier than 7:00 am.
 Students will report to the designated area for supervision upon their arrival at the Carbondale building.
-The before- and after-school program will be provided to parents at a fee rate to be set each year.
+The before-and-after school program will be provided to parents at a fee rate to be set each year.
 Those fee rates and policies will be distributed at enrollment.
 Before- and after-school program enrollment is made on a quarterly basis, with fees due as per the guidelines set by the program.
 That information will be available in August when students enroll for school.
-Director discretion is allowed for families that find a need for the program mid-quarter